Utilization management: Appeals

 Denied claims can usually be appealed externally to an independent medical review by an independent review organizations (IROs).

-In fully insured plans as opposed to employer-funded plans, the IRO is typically selected by the state insurance commissioners, which have promulgated model laws through the National Association of Insurance Commissioners (NAIC).
+In fully insured plans as opposed to employer-funded plans, the IRO is typically selected by state insurance commissioners, who have promulgated model laws through the National Association of Insurance Commissioners (NAIC).
 As of 2017, Alabama, Mississippi, Nebraska and North Dakota used an alternative process.
 For employer-funded group plans which are regulated by Employee Retirement Income Security Act (ERISA), as of 2011 guidance from the insurer must have at least three separate IROs, and not steer the patient to a specific IRO.

 In 2010 the Patient Protection and Affordable Care Act required states to have laws similar to the Uniform Health Carrier External Review Model Act by the NAIC or use an alternative federal appeal process.
 Among other requirements, insurers must provide diagnosis and treatment codes upon request.

-As of 2018, in 42 states independent review organizations (IROs) must be accredited by the utilization review education and standards nonprofit URAC.
+As of 2018, in 42 states IROs must be accredited by the utilization review education and standards nonprofit URAC.
 Notable IRO companies include the Medical Review Institute of America, Advanced Medical Reviews and AllMed Healthcare Management.
 In 2019, it was found that a physician had impersonated another physician to conduct medical reviews.

 A study of health insurance market plans found less than 0.5 percent of denied claims appealed internally, and less than 1 in 10,000 appealed to external review.